 Seeking out often-overlooked creatures isn’t just a career for Kaufman — it’s a philosophy.
 If we learn to identify animals, he reasons, we’ll be closer to understanding how all species are interconnected.
 “That little brown bird on the beach could just be a little brown bird,” Kaufman says.
 “You might admire it for a minute and then go on.
 But if you know that it’s a pectoral sandpiper, and that it’s come from someplace in Alaska or even Siberia and it’s on its way to Argentina, then it really makes your world more three-dimensional.”

 Story by Sarah Parsons.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.